mickgram/Capstone/README.md

 Changing the current Perfect Store approach would be ground breaking so I suggest the following:

-* Get a peer review from our internal DS Team to validate results, and maybe add improvements.
+* Get a peer review from our internal DS Team.
 * Document costs of Perfect Store activities and build cost/benefit analyis related to volume.
 * Share results with SVP of Distribution.
 * Discuss results with SVP of Trade Finance that manages/allocates POS spend.